artemnovichkov/iOS-11-by-Examples/README.md

 ### DeviceCheck

 Identifying devices that have already taken advantage of a promotional offer that you provide, or flagging a device that you have determined to be fraudulent.

+### ARKit

+Augmented reality experiences in your app or game.